scala/make-release-notes/hand-written.md

 In Scala 2.11, the first alternative is chosen because it is the only applicable method.
 In Scala 2.12, both methods are applicable, therefore [overloading resolution](http://www.scala-lang.org/files/archive/spec/2.12/06-expressions.html#overloading-resolution) needs to pick the most specific alternative.
 The specification for [*compatibility*](http://www.scala-lang.org/files/archive/spec/2.12/03-types.html#compatibility) has been updated to consider SAM conversion, so that the first alternative is more specific.

-Note that SAM conversion in overloading resolution is always considered, also if the argument expression is not a function literals.
+Note that SAM conversion in overloading resolution is always considered, also if the argument expression is not a function literal (like in the example).
 This is unlike SAM conversions of expressions themselves, see the previous section.
 See also the discussion in [scala-dev#158](https://github.com/scala/scala-dev/issues/158).

-While the adjustment to overloading resolution improves compatibility, there can be code that compiles in 2.11, but is ambiguous in 2.12:
+While the adjustment to overloading resolution improves compatibility, there also exists code that compiles in 2.11, but is ambiguous in 2.12:

     scala> object T {
          |   def m(f: () => Unit, o: Object) = 0